Gabrielle-Charlotte Patin

-Gabrielle-Charlotte Patin (1666 in Paris, France - 1751 in Padua, Italy) was a French numismatist, writer and painter during the 17th century.
+Gabrielle-Charlotte Patin (1666–1751) was a French numismatist, writer and painter during the 17th century.

+She was born in Paris.
 She was the granddaughter of medical doctor and letter writer Guy Patin, daughter of medical doctor and numismatist Charles Patin and moralist writer Madeleine Patin, as well as sister of the writer and art critic Charlotte-Catherine Patin.
 Gabrielle-Charlotte Patin published a Latin work on Phoenician numismatics: De Phœnice in numismate imperatoris Caracallæ expressa epistola (Venise, 1683, in-4°).

-Gabrielle-Charlotte Patin was made, as were her sister and parents, a member of the Galileiana Academy of Arts and Science under the name "Diserte".
+Patin was made, as were her sister and parents, a member of the Galileiana Academy of Arts and Science under the name "Diserte".
 At this academy, she gave the panegyric lecture on Louis XIV in 1685.
+She died in Padua, Italy.